 The quill pen caught his eye.

-He went back to the shop, for Marty had used all his parchment paper and the quill wouldn't work on any other writing surface.
+Back to the shop, for Marty had used all his parchment paper and the quill wouldn't work on any other writing surface.
 At the counter Marty waited for the proprietor to appear.
 He did not.
-Marty could hear him rummaging around behind the glass case.
+Marty could hear him rummaging around behind the glass case,